 Biosecurity / Quarantine declarations (arrival cards)

-- Strategically placed toxic bait at high risk sites such as entry points, devanning (container checking) sites and quarantine areas reduces the chances of undetected invasive ant species establishing
+- Strategically placed pesticides at high risk sites such as entry points, devanning (container checking) sites and quarantine areas reduces the chances of undetected invasive ant species establishing

-- Such baits may be in the form of liquids in pre-loaded bait stations or paste baits such as Vanquish® Pro.
-Contact sprays may also be used
+- Pesticides may be in the form of liquids in pre-loaded bait stations or paste baits such as Vanquish® Pro.
+Contact sprays and granular baits may also be used

 - The manufacturer of each bait will issue guidelines for optimum bait application rates and these must be followed, particularly closely in high risk areas (e.g. where people may be affected, areas with high conservation values)